datalad-handbook/book/docs/basics/101-133-containersrun.rst

 container under its name "midterm-software" in the dataset's configuration at ``.datalad/config``.

-.. findoutmore:: What has been added to .datalad/config?
+.. find-out-more:: What has been added to .datalad/config?

    .. runrecord:: _examples/DL-101-133-102
       :language: console